 He also may help improve or restore strength, flexibility, and function in your hand or fingers.

 The type of hand surgery you have determines what occurs during the procedure, but in most cases, the steps are similar.
-Dr. Moffitt performs most hand surgeries under local or general anesthesia.
+Our doctors perform most hand surgeries under local or general anesthesia.

-Once he corrects your condition, Dr. Moffitt closes the incision on your hand with either stitches or sutures.
+Once we correct your condition, the doctor will close the incision on your hand with either stitches or sutures.

 After your hand surgery, your surgeon may wrap your hand in bandages or apply a stint to keep the hand in a specific position.
-Dr. Moffitt provides you with care instructions, including how to clean the surgical site and reapply your bandages.
+We provide you with care instructions, including how to clean the surgical site and reapply your bandages.

 Depending on the type and scope of your hand surgery, you may need to rest the hand or your doctor may recommend physical therapy to rebuild hand strength and function.
-Dr. Moffitt may give you hand exercises to do at home.
+We may give you hand exercises to do at home.